PraveenVkr/MyMovieList/README.md

 # MyMovieList

-**MyMovieList** is a premium, modern movie web application built using **Next.js 13** and **Tailwind CSS**.
+**MyMovieList** is a modern movie web application built using **Next.js 15** and **Tailwind CSS**.
 It leverages the **TMDb (The Movie Database) API** to deliver real-time information on popular, upcoming, and top-rated movies.
 Users can explore detailed movie pages featuring cast information and similar movie suggestions — all wrapped in a sleek, cinematic UI.

 ---